b-lukaszuk/RJ_BS_eng/contents/time_to_say_goodbye.md

 Then, I can compare it with the output of `Htests.OneSampleTTest`.
 That way I can validate it and see if it is a credible Julia's equivalent of R's `t.test`.
-Moreover, I get to test my understanding of Julia's function that stems from the [docs](https://juliastats.org/HypothesisTests.jl/stable/parametric/#t-test).
+The above, is also the way to test my understanding of Julia's function that stems from the [docs](https://juliastats.org/HypothesisTests.jl/stable/parametric/#t-test).

 ```jl